Vinai/generate-mirror-repo-js/README.md

 - copy `resources/composer-templates/mage-os/product-community-edition/dependencies-template.json` to `mage-os/product-community-edition` inside your custom composer templates directory

 #### Removing packages from a monorepo source

+:warning: The following prevents packages to be built, but they will still be required in the product metapackage composer.json.
+It is also necessary to remove them from `replace` in the source monorepo composer.json and make sure that the BASE package does not depend on their code directly or indirectly.

 - for packages that are defined explicitly as individual package in `packages-config.js`: inside the configuration for the monorepo (e.g. `magento2`), add package with `skip:true` under `packageIndividual`, e.g.
     ```
     // removing packages outside of app/code that are explicitly configured in packages-config.js: